Keyfactor/digicert-metadata-sync/readme_source.md

 - <b>KeyfactorAllowAPI</b>
 Allows API management of this metadata field in Keyfactor.
 Should be set to true for continuous synchronization with this tool.

+### Logging
+Logging functionality can be configured via entering either "Debug" or "Trace" into the value of `<variable name="minLogLevel" value="Debug" />` in NLog.config.